-We have a Pineapple Conure, a Jenday Conure and many Parakeets (budgies) available in the store right now!
+We have a Lorikeet, Pineapple Conures, Roses Bourke Parakeets and Parakeets (budgies) and Cockateils available in the store right now!
 Stop by to see them and bring home this wonderful pet.
 We carry all the supplies and food you need to make your new bird pet happy.

 Our pet counselors can advise you on a perfect match if you are a first time bird owner.
 Many of these birds live very long lives and require a commitment as a member of your family!
 We also welcome experienced Bird owners to consider making a place in your home for these wonderful creatures.

 I am a Lorikeet!

 My name is Keegly, I am a 6 year old Lorikeet!

 I’m known as the clown of the bird world.
 Just like a clown, I have colorful plumage and I can be mischievous and noisy making sure that all eyes are on me!
 Those that keep lorikeets describe me as addictive since watching my cheeky antics can keep them from doing anything else for hours!
 I come with my cage and toys, if you are interested in me visit 1514 Stonecreek Dr. in Pickerington.
 Call 614 751 5708

 Known as a very sweet, gentle, and good-natured species, Bourke’s Parakeets make good pets when hand fed as babies, which allows them to bond with their human caretakers.
 These are intelligent birds but are also mellow and quiet, especially compared to other parrot species.

 Bourke’s Parakeets are an excellent introductory bird for those new to hookbills, both for their calm demeanor as well as their ability to entertain themselves.

 They are small to medium-sized birds, measuring between 7 and 8 inches in length from the beak to the ends of the tail feathers.
 Healthy Bourke’s Parakeets weigh slightly less than 2 ounces once they are fully grown.